voltrue2/gracenode/src/rpc/README.md

 **Protocol Version**:

-The push packets from RPC server will always have  protocol version of `0x0`.
+The reply and push packets from RPC server will always have  protocol version of `0x0`.

 **Reply Flag**: